 Adjusted R-Squared:

-Let say if we have 2 model each with 3 features R-squared is 83.9% and adjusted-R-Squared 83.2%
+Let’s say we have 2 models each with 3 features R-squared is 83.9% and adjusted-R-Squared 83.2%

 The adjusted R-squared increases only if the new term improves in the model.
 Adjusted R-squared gives the percentage of variation explained by only those independent variables.
 That affects the dependent variable.
-Adjusted R-Squared also measures the goodness of the model.
+Adjusted R-squared also measures the goodness of the model.

-As we can see in our final Model-1 R-Squared and adjusted R-squared are very close.
+As we can see in our final Model-1 R-squared and adjusted R-squared are very close.

 R-Squared = 0.839